 - Subverted with Hilda (Beautiful) and Freya (Smart) in Saint Seiya, since normally the smart sister adores the beautiful one and is loved back by her, and are on opposing sides only when Hilda is Brainwashed and Crazy and Freya is the the only one who realizes this so she runs away to get help on how to save her.
 Once Hilda is released, she returns to her gentler self and the sisters are tearfully reunited.

-- It looks like Princess Lemrina (Smart) and Princess Asseylum (Pretty) are this in Aldnoah.Zero.
-We haven't seen them interact face to face since Asseylum is in a Convenient Coma by the time Lemrina is introduced, but we do know that Lemrina resents Asseylum since she is an illegitimate child while Asseylum is the "official" Martian Princess, and seeks to replace her as she works with Saazbaum and Slaine as Asseylum's Body Double,
+- In the second season of Aldnoah.Zero, Princess Lemrina Vers Envers is the Smart Sister and she heavily resents her Pretty Sister Princess Asseylum Vers Allusia since she is an Ill Girl and an illegitimate child while Asseylum is the "official" Martian Princess, and seeks to replace her as she works with Saazbaum and Slaine as Asseylum's Body Double.

 - In Date A Live the Yamai twins first appear locked in a struggle with one another, with the winner absorbing the loser to become the true Yamai.
 They are very close in appearance but with wildly different personalities.
 The two love each other deeply and have secretly been throwing their fights to avoid killing one another; when they discover this their trash talk changes to convincing the other sister they should be the winner until Shidou seals their powers.